Terza rima: English-language translations and poems

-Translators and poets that write in English and use terza rima are often interested in exploring modifications and variations of the rhyme.
+Translators and poets who write in English and use terza rima are often interested in exploring modifications and variations of the rhyme.
 The first occurrence of Dante’s terza rima rhyme scheme in English is found in parts II and III of Geoffrey Chaucer's short poem "Complaint to His Lady".
 Terza rima has been used by Thomas Wyatt, John Milton, Lord Byron (in The Prophecy of Dante) and Percy Bysshe Shelley (in his "Ode to the West Wind" and The Triumph of Life).
 Thomas Hardy also used a heavily modified version of the form in "Friends Beyond," which contains irregular line lengths and an inconsistent rhyme scheme, to interlink the characters and continue the flow of the poem.
 A more conventional example can be seen in Hardy's "In Front of the Landscape," a later effort.
 Notwithstanding its relative formal fidelity, the poem does not adhere to iambic pentameter.

 20th-century poets who have employed variations of the form include W. H. Auden ("The Sea and the Mirror"), T. S. Eliot ("Little Gidding"), Robert Frost ("Acquainted with the Night"), Elizabeth Jennings, Philip Larkin, Archibald MacLeish ("The Conquistador", winner of the Pulitzer Prize 1932), James Merrill, Jacqueline Osherow, Sylvia Plath ("The Sow"), Adrienne Rich ("Terza Rima"), Gjertrud Schnackenberg, Clark Ashton Smith, Derek Walcott, Richard Wilbur and William Carlos Williams ("The Yachts").
 A 21st-century example that adhere's closely to Dante's terza rima is David Ives' The Phobia Clinic, which the author describes as a "philosophical horror novelette in verse using Dante's Inferno as its model".
 Edward Lowbury's adaptation of the form to six-syllable lines has been named piccola terza rima.

 English versions of the Divine Comedy are often set in iambic pentameter.
 Examples of English translations in the terza rima form include Robert Pinsky's version of the first book, Inferno, and Laurence Binyon's, Dorothy L. Sayers's and Peter Dale's versions of the entire work.